flutter/website/setup.md

 The IntelliJ plug-ins require JetBrains [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) in the Community or Ultimate edition, version 2016.2 or later is supported.

-The current version of the Flutter plugin for IntelliJ is not compatible with Android Studio and Webstorm (and various other IntelliJ branded products).
-Support for Android Studios and other IntelliJ products will be added in the near future.
+The current version of the Flutter plugin for IntelliJ is not compatible with Android Studio and Webstorm (and various other JetBrains editors).

 ### Install the plugins